lastwall-public/lastwall-risc-node/README.md

 ## Initialization

-Fill in your own token/secret here:
+First, import our NPM module `lastwall-risc-node`, then fill in your own token/secret here:

 ```
 var riscOptions =